ojokne/quiz/README.md

 - Medium
 - Hard

-The app also features both a light and dark mode.
+The game also features both a light and dark mode.
 The dark mode is only accessible if the device setting for dark mode is enabled otherwise the ligth mode is shown by default

 [Visit site](https://quiz-oen.vercel.app/)